petermlakar/ANET2/README.md

 * The field *type* denotes the type or family of models to which the model belongs to. **Norm**, **Bern**, and **Flow** all belong to the **ANET2** family.
 Additional fields include **ANET1**, **EMOS**.
 * The field *outputPath* contains the absolute path to the evaluation output folder in which the final scores should be stored.

-One can add multiple models to the evaluation by simply addding an additional entry to the *models* array in the **config.json** file.
+One can include multiple models to the evaluation by simply addding an additional entry to the *models* array in the **config.json** file.
 To start the evaluation procedure call the **evaluate.py** script
 ```console
 python3 evaluate.py